solita/solita.github.com/_posts/2016-09-15-Real-time-deployment.md

 the languages on the top are designed to offer real-time feedback and have built-in capabilities suited to programming and debugging "live" systems.
 The languages at the bottom are stuck with the traditional model of "edit-compile-run", but even they are trying to get up.
-For Java we have things like [JRebel](https://zeroturnaround.com/software/jrebel/) and hot deploy as a practical example.
-So instead of claiming winners, I only predict that either the languages at the bottom will offer similar capabilities as languages at the top, or they will be overrun.
-At the moment it's good to be a [Clojure](http://clojure.org/) programmer.
+For Java we have things like [JRebel](https://zeroturnaround.com/software/jrebel/) and hot deploy as a practical example, so you could arguably place Java in another location on the chart.
+So instead of claiming winners, I only predict that **the programming languages and tools of the future will offer real-time feedback to the developers.**

+At the moment I'm happy to sit in the [Clojure](http://clojure.org/) camp and future looks bright.

 ## The next future after the future happens?